alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 {{< /spoiler >}}

 Of course, this is not perfect.
 But it is close.
 The thing is, since the model has 2 parameters, if more data is available, we could test this hypothesis and even find the optimal $m_1$ and $m_2$ that best simulate real cocaine smuggling networks.
 If more data come and more cocaine smuggling networks present similar structures, these networks could surely be modeled by this dual extension.

+Of course, more data analysis is needed.
+Indeed, more data needs to be gathered to confirm my claim and more analysis should be done to support or refute my claim.

 <br>